matefin/indicator-meocloud/README.md

 This is a Ubuntu Unity indicator for MEOCloud free web storage (coded in python)

-It is placed under the GPL v2 license conditions.
+It is placed under the GPL v2 license agreement.

 MEOCloud is a very good replacement for Ubuntu One (albeit the available storage space is limited to 32 GB).